 We generate and share robust evidence for what, why and how maternal and newborn health interventions work in ‘real life’ settings, and facilitate its translation into policy and practice.

-CMNH has many international partnerships, including:
+CMNH has many international partnerships.
+We are:

 - A WHO collaborating Centre for Research and Training on Maternal and Newborn Health